emmawalshdev/kaytea_art/TESTING.md

 * Blog section
     - Click on the blog image, confirm that the image opens in a new tab.
     - Login as a superuser, confirm that the edit and delete buttons are visible.
 Click on each button, confirm that the correct template/popup is rendered.
-    - Delete the blog, confirm that it is removed from overview page.
+    - Delete the blog, confirm that it is removed from the overview page.

 * Comments section
     - Confirm the message 'No comments yet!' is displayed for a blog that has no comments.
     - Logout.
 Confirm that the 'Please Login' to leave a comment message is displayed.
     - Login, confirm that the comment form is visible.
     - Attempt to submit the form with invalid data, confirm the relevant warning message is displayed.
-    - Submit a valid form, confirm that new comment is added.
+    - Submit a valid form, confirm that the new comment is added.
 Check that comments are ordered by date, showing the username and comment.

 ### Mobile and Tablet Manual Testing